aarneranta/chalmers-advanced-python/labs/lab3/lab3.md

 1. Investigate where and how Gids are given in the HTML document.
 2. Extract the Gids of all tram stops from the document.
 3. Create URLs for every stop.
-4. Include the URLs in the generated map.
+4. Save the stop-URL dictionary as a JSON file
+5. Run `files/create_network_picture.py` making sure that `TRAM_URL_FILE` and `MY_TRAMNETWORK_JSON` point to your URL dictionary and tramnetwork file, respectively.
+6. Move the resulting file `my_gbg_tramnet.svg` to `tram/templates/tram/images/gbg_tramnet.svg`
+7. Make another search in your web application and click at some stop to see if the link has been updated.

 The standard library for parsing HTML is
 ```
 https://docs.python.org/3/library/html.parser.html
 ```
-A slightly more convenient third party library can also be used:
+A slightly more convenient third party library can also be used, in the way explained in Lecture 8.
 ```
 https://www.crummy.com/software/BeautifulSoup/bs4/doc/
 ```